oRocket/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse #A script that reverse its input.
 22-users_and_homes #A script that displays all users and their home directories, sorted by users.
 100-empty_casks #A script that finds all empty files and directories in the current directory and all sub-directories.
+101-gifs #A script that list all the files with a .gif extension in the current directory and all its sub-directories.